 Whistleblowing is the term used when a worker passes on information concerning wrongdoing.
 The wrongdoing will typically (although not necessarily) be something they have witnessed at work.

 To be covered by whistleblowing law, the disclosure must be a ‘qualifying disclosure’.
 This is any disclosure of information which, in the reasonable belief of the worker making the disclosure, is made in the public interest.

-If you are concerned about suspected wrongdoing, danger or risk in your workplace (or your previous workplace) which affect the rights and interest of the children in Wales, you can make a disclosure to the Children’s Commissioner for Wales, as a ‘prescribed person’.
-You do not have to have told your employer before contacting the Children’s Commissioner for Wales.
+If you are concerned about suspected wrongdoing, danger or risk in your workplace (or your previous workplace) which affect the rights and interest of the children in Wales, you can make a disclosure to us.
+You do not have to tell your employer before contacting the us.

 The Prescribed Persons Order 2014 sets out a list of over 60 organisations and individuals that a worker may approach outside their workplace to report suspected or known wrongdoing.
 The Children’s Commissioner for Wales is one of those organisations listed.

 - Read more about Whistleblowing to the Children’s Commissioner for Wales in this document.

 - Read more about the role of a ‘prescribed person’ here.